dejanu/cheeatos/helm.md

 * [Kubernetes](k8s.md)
 * [Istio](istio.md)

-<em>"The package manager for k8s Provide users with a better way to manage all the Kubernetes YAML files for a k8s project"</em>
+<em>"The package manager for k8s, provide users with a better way to manage all the Kubernetes YAML files for a k8s project"</em>

 ```bash
 ## REPOSITORY = chart repository is a location where packaged charts can be stored and share